buckmanc/cheatsheets_and_checklists/docs/checklists/recipes.md

 ### directions

-1. preheat over to 400
+1. preheat oven to 400
 1. line baking sheet with parchment paper
 1. cook
 	- 18 mins for regular bacon